UtoECat/plalloc/README.md

  * #include "plalloc.h"
  * ```
  * Do this only once.
 You may also come with different approaches, like include
- * this text in exact same rder directly to your main.c, or miniaudio.c...
+ * this text in exact same order directly to your main.c, or miniaudio.c...
 Does
  * not matter.
  *
  * This project activates all SANITY_CHECK() macro, if you define PLALLOC_DEBUG